Rikol137/to-do-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 AwesomeBooks <a name="about-project"></a>
+# 📖 To-Do-Project <a name="about-project"></a>

-**AwesomeBooks** is a simple website that allows users to add/remove books from a list.
+**To-Do-Project** is a simple website that allows users to add/remove books from a list.
 This project is part of the Microverse curriculum.

 ## 🛠 Built With <a name="built-with"></a>